 DB

-The DB function calculates the depreciation of an asset for a specific period using the fixed-declining balance method.
-This method assumes that the asset loses value at a constant rate each period, which is a commonly used approach for accounting purposes.
+The DB function calculates the depreciation of an asset for a specified period using the fixed-declining balance method.
+This method assumes the asset loses value at a constant rate each period.
+It is commonly used in accounting for depreciation.

 Syntax 🔗